Asteroid User Guide

 x only to succeed

-some_value is a positive integer.
-The problem is that this constraint pattern
+some_value holds a positive integer.
+The problem is that this pattern

 introduces a spurious binding of the variable